Studies have shown that video ads are the most effective medium of advertising when compared to other forms. Check out these stats:

 - and more

 VAST tag comes in many versions.
 Despite the release of VAST 3.0, while VAST 4.0 is under drafting and yet to be officially released by IAB, most publishers are still on VAST 2.0.
-However, VAST tag is backward compatible, so you don’t have to worry about compatibility issues.
+However, VAST tag is backwards compatible, so you don’t have to worry about compatibility issues.

 VAST 3.0 introduces advanced specifications for both ad serving and video playback in a video player.
 It considers relevant cross-platform scenarios like mobile, connected TVs, and HTML5 environments.
 The definition takes a closer look at media file attributes and the containers required for media playback, introduce skippable ads, and improve HTML5 support.